What's the Best Everyday Supplement for Constipation?

 This is a non-negotiable safety rule.
 Too much magnesium can be dangerous for those with compromised kidneys.
 If you’re unsure about your kidney health, please talk to your doctor before even considering a magnesium supplement for constipation.

-Probiotics: Are They Safe with Blood Thinners?
+Are Probiotics Safe to Take with Blood Thinners?

 Probiotics are generally very safe and well-tolerated.
 They work by supporting the good bacteria already living in your gut.
 However, it’s wise to be cautious if you take any prescription medications, particularly blood thinners.
 While major interactions are not common with probiotics themselves, some herbal supplements can interfere with these medications.